CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/email/basicemailsessiondetails.md

 ### Known Limitations

-Currently, this data type is not compatible for use with unauthenticated [SMTP][] servers.
+Currently, this data type is not compatible for use with unauthenticated mail servers.

 This limitation may be removed in the future.